KreAch3R/navipi-usb-update/README.md

 1. Create a root folder somewhere and inside it create the subdirectories of the installation relative to the / (root) folder of your RPI.
 E.g.
 ```
-~/Downloads/ --> test/
+~/Downloads/ --> test_update/
                ----> usr/local/bin
                ----> etc/systemd/system
                ----> home/pi
+               ----> test_update.sh
 ```

 etc.

 2. Specific instructions: Please study the format of the `navipi_usb_update.sh` script.
-There are functions that can be overloaded by a zip-included script named exactly the same as the zip.
+There are functions that can be overloaded by a zip-included script named exactly the same as the zip and the root folder.

    Example: If your zip is named `daynightlocation_update.zip`, you need to place a `daynightlocation_update.sh` file inside the root of the zip.
-**Caution**: the zip needs to have a root folder as well (check the screenshot below):
+**Caution**: the zip needs to have a root folder with the same name as well (check the screenshot below):
 <img src="screenshots/dir-structure.png?raw=true">

   **Overloading functions** (and examples):